 As more tax professionals consider teleworking during COVID-19, the Internal Revenue Service and the Security Summit partners are urging practitioners to secure remote locations by using a virtual private network (VPN) to protect against cyber intruders.

 A VPN provides a secure, encrypted tunnel to transmit data between a remote user via the Internet and the company network.
-As teleworking or working from home continues during the coronavirus, VPNs are critical to protecting and securing internet connections.
+As teleworking or working from home continues during the coronavirus, VPNs are critical to protecting and securing internet connections, check this vpn Canada provider.

 Using virtual private networks is the third in a five-part Security Summit series called Working Virtually: Protecting Tax Data at Home and at Work.
 The security awareness initiative by the IRS, state tax agencies and the private-sector tax industry – working together as the Security Summit – spotlights basic security steps for all practitioners, but especially those working remotely or social distancing in response to COVID-19.